ISM Services and Composite Measures

 Next Step

-For the next quarter, track both ISM Manufacturing and ISM Services PMI side by side.
-Calculate the spread between them.
-When the spread widens significantly (services stronger than manufacturing by 5+ points), investigate which goods-producing sectors are weak and whether services can carry the economy.
+For the next quarter, track both ISM Manufacturing and ISM Services PMI side by side on release days.
+Calculate the spread between them each month.
+When the spread widens significantly (services stronger than manufacturing by 5+ points), investigate which goods-producing sectors are weak and whether services-sector strength is broad-based or concentrated in a few industries.
+That spread, tracked over time, gives you one of the simplest and most reliable signals for whether the economy is in a rotation (sector-specific weakness) or a genuine slowdown (broad deterioration).

 Related Articles